mpanighetti/dnd5e-stygian-sea/ch-2-infernal-ships.md

 _**Harpoon.** Ranged Weapon Attack:_ +10 to hit, range 40 ft., one creature or vehicle of size category Large or greater. _Hit:_ 22 (4d10) piercing damage, and unless the target takes no damage from the attack, the target is grappled (escape DC 16).
 If the target is a creature, it is restrained until the grapple ends.
 The harpoon can grapple only one target at a time.

 _**Retract.**_ The winch's operator can use a ship action to retract the harpoon on its chain, pulling whatever it's holding to an unoccupied space next to the Bathýs.
 As a part of this action, the operator can choose to also release the creature or vehicle grappled by the harpoon.
-If nothing is grappled by the chain, it can be retracted onto the ship's deck.
+If nothing is grappled by the harpoon, it can be retracted onto the ship's deck.

 #### Weapon: Infernal Cannon